 on the machine and from the LDAP server.

-command now works correctly to
+Also the passwd command now works correctly to

 change passwords.
 The one potential issue is I can't change a